appupgrade-dev/app-upgrade-android-sdk/README.md

     }
 }
 ```
-If you are using gradle version prior to 7.x.x add the following in your build.gradle at the end of repositories:
+If you are using gradle version prior to 7.x.x add the following in your root build.gradle at the end of repositories:
 ```
 allprojects {
     repositories {